Compute.cosine_similarity()#

 , inclusive, where 1.0

-indicates that the nodes have identical neighborhoods.
+indicating that the nodes have identical neighborhoods and 0.0

-Pairs of nodes with a similarity of 0.0
+In both cases, pairs of nodes with a similarity of 0.0

 , indicating no meaningful relationship,